2020PB/police-brutality/all-locations.md

 ### Individual held on the ground, pepper sprayed, punched, and arrested | August 8th

-Footage shows an officer sitting on an individual, believed to be a medic.
+Footage shows an officer sitting on an individual, believed to be a medic, at a protest near the Penumbra Kelly building.
 The individual is immobile.
 An officer pepper sprays them, then the officer on their back punches them in the head.

 tags: arrest, less-lethal, medic, pepper-spray, punch, spray

 id: or-portland-246

-geolocation:
+geolocation: 45.522950, -122.6145843

 **Links**